nesi/hpc_training/_lessons/introduction/01-access.md

 chapter: introduction
 ---

-# The material velow is just copied from Pan materials - needs work to adapt to new platforms
+# The material below is just copied from Pan materials - needs work to adapt to new platforms

 Please note that these instructions are for NeSI Pan cluster.